BILGI-IE-423/ie423-2024-termproject-data-flix/README.md

 Keeping analyzes up to date with changing audience preferences in the film industry is critical to developing successful projects.

 ## Performance Analysis and Comparison of Machine Learning Models
-I evaluated the results of your analyzes using various machine learning models for Gross (gross income) and IMDb Score predictions in your project.
-I commented on the performance and suitability of each model in detail.
+We evaluated the resultsusing various machine learning models for Gross (gross income) and IMDb Score predictions in your project.
+We commented on the performance and suitability of each model in detail.
 Here is the analysis and results:

 1. **Ridge Regression:**
 IMDb Score: